-1. Tear squares and rectangles of light blue and white paper.
-Then glue these on to the cardboard underground, overlapping each one until the entire board is covered.
+1. Tear squares and rectangles out of your chosen paper.
+Then glue these on to the paper underground, overlapping each one until the entire page is covered.

-2. If any pieces are hanging over the edge, turn the board around and cut the overhang away along the edge of the board.
+2. If any pieces are hanging over the edge, turn the paper around and cut the overhang away along the edge of the paper.

 3. One page of typing paper is enough to create four 4x6 inch (or 10x15 cm) cards.
 Cut the paper accordingly to achieve the 4 cards.
 If you want, round the edges at this point.
 If any paper is left over, you can keep them for further projects.

 4. Sew around each of the cards.
 Then use a zig-zag stitch and sew around each seam of the glued on papers. decorative stitch along each of the seams on the card.

 Now it is time to decorate the cards: